 Founder & Director

-In 2007, an opportunity arose to move into publishing, seeking out TV tie-in deals on behalf of Hodder & Stoughton.
+In 2007, an opportunity arose to move into publishing, seeking out and securing TV tie-in deals on behalf of Hodder & Stoughton.
 This resulted in titles such as Loose Women, Kirstie’s Homemade Home, Griff Rhys Jones' Rivers, Martin Clunes' A Dog's Life, Lady Almina & The Real Downton Abbey, Gordon Ramsay’s Ultimate Cookery Course, Gino’s Italian Escape and The Ark Before Noah.

 In March 2012, I took the plunge and set up Wolfsong to make the most of my combined broadcasting and publishing experience.
 It's been a really enjoyable journey, which has broadened our horizons and taken Wolfsong into new territories.
 In terms of subjects that pique my interest, I have fairly eclectic tastes, but most definitely love adventure, travel, history, popular culture and real life accounts of ordinary people leading extraordinary lives.